Analog ensemble forecasts of solar wind parameters: Quantification of the predictability and time-domain spectral performance: Results

-The forecast performance is now assessed by computing median values of $\NRMSE$, $\HFSR$, and $\slopeSR$.
+The forecast performance is now assessed by computing median values of the time-accuracy metric $\NRMSE$, and the frequency-accuracy metrics $\HFSR$, and $\slopeSR$.
 The metrics are applied on AnEn reduced forecasts computed for three forecast sizes and five pattern sizes.
 In order to limit computational cost, the AnEn forecasts are estimated at $\NR = 200$ reference samples.
-Fig. \ref{fig:4} summarizes this study according to the rank of the ensemble forecast, i.e. the rank of similarity of the less similar analog used to obtain the ensemble, from 1 to 2000, for the proton velocity magnitude (similar behaviors have been found for the magnetic field magnitude and their components).
+Fig. \ref{fig:4} summarizes this study according to the rank of the ensemble forecast, $\NA$ i.e. the rank of similarity of the less similar analog used to obtain the ensemble, from 1 to 2000, for the proton velocity magnitude (similar behaviors have been found for the magnetic field magnitude and their components).

 For the $\NRMSE$ (panels a1 to a3), mean-reduced forecast performance is, on average, better than spectral-reduced.
 So the large fluctuations brought by the spectral correction seem to worsen this accuracy metric.
 As expected, the accuracy increases with the size of the ensemble; a larger ensemble size means a smoothing of extreme events (coronal mass ejection, etc.).
-Even with $\NA = 2000$, we are still not able to include sufficiently dissimilar and varying individuals in the AnEn ensembles due to the high resolution of the dataset limiting the computational load.
-The largest pattern size and smaller forecast size make an exception: as the values closer to $\tR$ are lost in the $\MSD$, chosen as recognition criteria, the AnEn ensembles can include more dissimilar individuals.
-For $\TF = 7\times10^2\unit{s}$ and $1\times10^4\unit{s}$, the performances are close to that of persistence, while for $3\times10^5\unit{s}$ they are better than all other models (a more rigorous study according to $\TF$ is proposed in Section \ref{subsec:predictability}).
+Even with $\NA = 2000$ individuals in the ensembles, we are still not able to include sufficiently dissimilar and varying individuals in the AnEn ensembles due to the high resolution of the dataset limiting the computational load.
+The largest pattern size and smaller forecast size make an exception: as the values closer to the reference time $\tR$ are lost in the $\MSD$, chosen as recognition criteria, the AnEn ensembles can include more dissimilar individuals.
+For the forecast sizes $\TF = 7\times10^2\unit{s}$ and $1\times10^4\unit{s}$, the performances are close to that of persistence, while for $3\times10^5\unit{s}$ they are better than all other models (a more rigorous study according to $\TF$ is proposed in Section \ref{subsec:predictability}).